 Most addicts try to detox at home at least once during the course of their addiction, but this can be dangerous.
 Many drugs, such as alcohol, benzodiazepine, and methadone, create such a heavy chemical dependence in the user that detoxifying alone and unsupervised may be medically dangerous.
 People addicted to these substances usually need inpatient care and medication to alleviate some of the discomfort of this essential first step in recovery.

-Just as serious, many people seeking help with addiction have what’s called a dual diagnosis, or comorbidity.
+Just as serious, many people seeking help with addiction have what’s called a dual diagnosis..
 This means that the person getting help has a secondary medical diagnosis – usually for a mental health issue – that may interfere with successful treatment.
 To be effective, drug treatment has to take secondary mental health issues into consideration and treat both issues at once.
-Naturally, a dual diagnosis makes finding the best center for treatment all the more important, as not every facility has the psychiatric or psychological staff needed to treat the psychosis, depression or bipolar disorder commonly associated with drug and alcohol addiction.
+Naturally, a dual diagnosis makes finding the best detox centers in Florida for treatment all the more important, as not every facility has the psychiatric or psychological staff needed to treat the psychosis, depression or bipolar disorder commonly associated with drug and alcohol addiction.

 After the initial detox phase, which can be done anywhere competent medical supervision is available to comfort and care for the patient, the real treatment can begin in earnest.
 This treatment is different for everybody who passes through it, and over the years an awareness has grown among drug and alcohol therapy providers that a one-size-fits-all approach makes eventual relapses more likely for the patient.

-This makes finding the best center for treatment crucial to the patient’s success.
+This makes finding the best detox centers in Florida for treatment crucial to the patient’s success.
 Various residential treatment centers maintain different rules and approaches to care, and no single method can work for all of the people who need it.
 Every commonly used treatment approach today has to be tailored to the specifics of the individual’s case and monitored for results with time so that patients and staff can both be confident they’re on the right treatment track.

 Addiction is a chronic disease, and overcoming it is a daily struggle that never really ends.
 Studies show that between 60 and 85 percent of addicts relapse at least once post-detox, but that those results can be improved with continuing care under one or another long-term treatment plans.
 Several approaches to long-term care have been developed over the years, and people in recovery do best when they have a chance to try them out and find the one that works for them: